timescale/docs/use-timescale/security/overview.md

 services.
 Service addresses are published in public DNS, but they can only be connected to from the customer's peered VPC using private network addresses.

+VPC peering only enables communication to be initiated from your Customer VPC to Timescale Cloud services running in the Timescale VPC.
+Timescale cannot initiate communication with your VPC.
+To learn how to set up VPC Peering, see [Secure your Timescale Service with VPC Peering and AWS PrivateLink][vpc-peering].

 ## Operator access

-Normally all the resources required for providing Timescale services are automatically created, maintained and terminated by the Timescale infrastructure.
+Normally all the resources required for providing Timescale Cloud services are automatically created, maintained and terminated by the Timescale infrastructure.
 No manual operator intervention is required.